mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/index.md

 You can find permissive-licensed images for your projects using an image search engine or directly from image repositories.

 Search for images using a description of the image you are seeking along with relevant licensing terms.
-For example, when searching for "yellow dinosaur" add "public domain images", "public domain image library", or "open licensed images" to the search query.
+For example, when searching for "yellow dinosaur" add "public domain images", "public domain image library", "open licensed images", or similar terms to the search query.

 Some search engines have tools to help you find images with permissive licenses.
 For example, when using Google, go to the "Images" tab to search for images, then click "Tools".
 There is a "Usage Rights" dropdown in the resulting toolbar where you can choose to search specifically for images under creative commons licenses.